exein-io/pulsar/crates/ebpf-common/ProbeTutorial.md

 All modules communicate using the agent's message bus, where [events](../pulsar-core/src/event.rs) are sent and received.
 Since we're writing a producer module, we'll get a sender with the `ModuleContext::get_sender()` method.
-We can use that channel as a `BpfSender` for `bpf_common::Program` because we've implemented a conversion method for transforming the module-specific and C-compatibile `EventT` into a `Payload`, which is the enum with all the Pulsar events.
-We don't have to worry about process id and timestamp because headers will be automatically filled by `bpf_common::Program`.
+We can use that channel as an `EpfSender` for `ebpf_common::Program` because we've implemented a conversion method for transforming the module-specific and C-compatibile `EventT` into a `Payload`, which is the enum with all the Pulsar events.
+We don't have to worry about process id and timestamp because headers will be automatically filled by `ebpf_common::Program`.

 ## Conclusion